Size-consistent implementation of Hamiltonian simulation-based quantum-selected configuration interaction method for the supramolecular approach: Introduction

 Here, $E_\text{A}$, $E_\text{B}$, and $E_\text{AB}$ represent the energies of monomer A, monomer B, and the interacting dimer $\text{(A + B)}$, respectively.
 To address the challenges arising from the lack of size consistency in QSCI, the intermolecular interaction energy has instead been calculated using the following equation,

 Here, $E_{\text{A}\cdots\text{B}}$ denotes the energy of the dimer composed of monomers A and B at a sufficiently large inter-monomer distance.
 Hereafter, we refer to the approach based on equation (\ref{eq:eq2}) as the ``dimer approach''.
 In 2025, Kaliakin and coworkers reported QSCI-based calculations of intermolecular interaction energies for water and methane dimers using the dimer approach~\cite{Kaliakin-2024}.
 However, it is evident that the computational cost is lower for the supramolecular approach than for the dimer approach, since the size of the subspace Hamiltonian to be diagonalized is smaller for monomers than for the dimer.
 It is also important to note that if Slater determinants are sampled independently for different geometries, the electronic configurations included in the subspace Hamiltonian may differ between geometries, potentially resulting in discontinuities in the potential energy curve.
+It should be emphasized that these issues also arise in other QSCI variants, as long as the selected CI framework is employed.
 In this work, we propose a size-consistent implementation of HSB-QSCI (sc-HSB-QSCI) to overcome these challenges.

+The rest of the paper is organized as follows.
+Section II provides a brief overview of quantum computational approaches to intermolecular interaction energy calculations reported to date, highlighting both their potential advantages and methodological challenges.
+In Section III, we discuss the theoretical foundations of the size-consistent implementation of HSB-QSCI.
+Section IV describes the computational conditions for proof-of-principle numerical simulations performed using a statevector simulator.
+Section V presents the results of these simulations, including validation of size consistency and application of the proposed method to intermolecular interaction energy calculations for hydrogen-bonded systems.
+Section VI concludes with a summary of our findings and outlines future prospects.